rackerlabs/docs-offerings/docs/api-reference/currency-methods.rst

-.. _resource-one-methods:
+.. _currency-methods:

 ===========================
-Resource name topic example
+Currency methods
 ===========================

-Use the following <resource name> API operations to
+Use the following currency API operations to get information about supported currencies.
-\[insert a description of the resource here\].

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.
              This topic is used to group operations topics that are related.